ahmedsbytes/ahmd.io/content/posts/monorepos.md

     - monorepo
 ---

-# The curious case of monorepos vs multi-repos

 The discussion about monorepos vs multi-repos is a common one among software engineers, especially those who work in platform and developer tools.
 The question often comes up in the following forms: "Should we merge all our repos into one?" or "Should we split our repos into multiple repos?"

 ## It's not what you think.